 Images of stand pipes and parched earth might be the first things that come to mind, but we are looking for a wide variety of images that represent different issues related to drought in the UK.
 In our seven river catchments – the Bristol Frome, the Fowey (Cornwall), the Ebbw (South Wales), the Pang (near Wallingford), Bevil’s Leam (The Fenns), the Sheffield Don and the Eden (Fife, Scotland) – we would like to find images of previous droughts, and historical and changing uses of water around these specific rivers and their wider catchments.

 If you have some photographs or other images and news clippings, please get in touch via the contact details below and share them with us.
-You will be entered into a draw and the winner of the competition will receive a £50 Amazon voucher (deadline September 30th 2017).
+You will be entered into our wider story competition and have the chance to win a £50 Amazon voucher or £20 Marks and Spencers voucher (deadline 31st August 2017).
 Please make sure you provide contact details so that we can get back in touch with you.

 But please remember, if you share your image with us, we would like to share it on our website and at our public workshops.
 In submitting the photograph, we will take this to mean that you are happy for us to share the photograph for research and educational purposes, and that the copyright belongs to you or it is suitable for sharing freely.